duckdb/duckdb-web/docs/data/multiple_files/overview.md

 ## Parquet

-Read all files that match the glob pattern.
+Read all files that match the glob pattern:

 ```sql
 SELECT *
 FROM 'test/*.parquet';
 ```

-Read 3 Parquet files and treat them as a single table.
+Read three Parquet files and treat them as a single table:

 ```sql
 SELECT *
 FROM read_parquet(['file1.parquet', 'file2.parquet', 'file3.parquet']);
 ```

-Read all Parquet files from two specific folders.
+Read all Parquet files from two specific folders:

 ```sql
 SELECT *
 FROM read_parquet(['folder1/*.parquet', 'folder2/*.parquet']);
 ```

-Read all Parquet files that match the glob pattern at any depth.
+Read all Parquet files that match the glob pattern at any depth:

 ```sql
 SELECT *